 Special Considerations for Your Healthcare Web Design

-The digital-forward trend is poised to continue well into 2022 and beyond, since research indicates that three out of four people use online searches to find physicians and medical care.
+The digital-forward trend is poised to continue well into 2024 and beyond, since research indicates that three out of four people use online searches to find physicians and medical care.
 Folks read online reviews of providers and expect to find all the relevant information about a medical practice on its website.

 If your medical site isn’t up to speed, you’ll lose out on new patients and credibility.
 That’s why we pulled together the best healthcare web design practices to help you attract patients and inspire their trust.
 After all, helping people is why you do what you do in the first place.

-Design that inspires confidence
+Healthcare web design that inspires confidence

 • Clean.
 Don’t clutter your pages with unnecessary and distracting graphics, colors, and text.
 Keep it neat and simple.